SwitchbladeBot/switchblade/README.md

 Sponsors are organizations and companies that contribute to our projects with money.
 They get their logo with a link to their website on this page!
 [Click here and become a sponsor today!][sponsors-url]

 <h2 align="center">Hacktoberfest</h2>
-We are totally Hacktoberfest friendly, in 2020 we are even giving Switchblade Stickers to those who open 3 or more _valid_ PRs to Switchblade during October, please check our issue tab clicking <a href="https://github.com/SwitchbladeBot/switchblade/issues?q=is%3Aopen+is%3Aissue+label%3Ahacktoberfest" target="_blank">here</a>
+We are totally Hacktoberfest friendly, in 2020 we are even giving Switchblade Stickers to those who open 3 or more _valid_ PRs to Switchblade during October, please check our issue tab clicking [here.][hacktoberfest-url]

 <a href="https://opencollective.com/switchblade/sponsor/0/website?requireActive=false" target="_blank"><img src="https://opencollective.com/switchblade/sponsor/0/avatar.svg?requireActive=false"></a>
 <a href="https://opencollective.com/switchblade/sponsor/1/website?requireActive=false" target="_blank"><img src="https://opencollective.com/switchblade/sponsor/1/avatar.svg?requireActive=false"></a>